fluttercandies/flutter_photo_manager/README.md

 ```

 Some operating systems will prompt confirmation dialogs
-for each entities' deletion, there are no way to avoid them.
+for each entities' deletion, we have no way to avoid them.
 Make sure your customers accept repeatly confirmations.

 #### Features for iOS only